JJay-Chao/Data-Science-team-17/statistics_model/data_preprocessing/README.md

 - time series will be remove if missing value is higher than **50%**

 # Feature Extraction(W.I.P)
-- `train1_feature.csv` is sample feature extraction file, you can refer to the columns name to know what features will be included.
+- `train1_feature.csv` is a sample feature extraction file, you can refer to the columns name to know what features will be included.

 ## Usage
 download data from [here](https://drive.google.com/drive/folders/1FuRki8KuII1hj-868KJeClXOgTqKcYVj?usp=sharing)